Pawlenty seeks ag disaster in four counties

-In a letter to U.S. Agriculture Secretary Tom Vilsack, Pawlenty on Monday sought a disaster declaration for Chippewa, Renville, Wright and Freeborn counties.
+In a letter to U.S. Agriculture Secretary Tom Vilsack, Pawlenty Monday sought a disaster declaration for Chippewa, Renville, Wright and Freeborn counties.

 "A secretarial declaration will allow affected farmers access to the U.S. Department of Agriculture's low-interest emergency loan program administered by the Farm Service Agency," Pawlenty wrote to Vilsack.

 The governor told Vilsack that the disaster declaration is needed because a widespread late frost on May 8 in Chippewa, Renville and Wright counties damaged apple and grape crops.
 Also, Pawlenty wrote, cumulative weather events -- including tornadoes, hail, heavy rain and flooding -- amounted to a loss of more than half of the carrot, onion and potato crop value in Freeborn County.